virtualzx-nad/surfgen/utilities/README.Utilities.md

 | ----------------- | ---------------------------------------
 |  testpoints       | Print out energies in adiabatic and diabatic representation at given geometries.
 |  ghplot           | Output energy data on a grid along the branching coordinates from a given point
-|  findcp           | Minima/saddle point/conical intersections search with frequency analysis
+|  findcp           | Critical point (minima or saddle points) search with frequency analysis

 Installation
 ------------